Are You Being Consistent?

 Regular housework and home maintenance

-You may wonder how this can affect my writing schedule but lately it has been.
 Again at the beginning of the week, I cook myself healthy meals, clean up, then get to writing.
 By the end of the week the tiredness has set in, the dishes are piling up and I am grabbing take away for dinner.
-By Saturday morning, my house is a total mess – which does not put me in a good head space for writing all day Saturday.

 If I put my writing aside for fifteen minutes and do a small amount of cleaning up each time I make a mess, life will be a lot easier.